 Google was able to fix the early shutdown issues impacting the Nexus 6P, but it’s unclear when a fix could come to Pixel 3 and Pixel 3 XL users.

-We expect the list of problems to grow as more people download and install the latest version of Android 10.
+We expect the list of Android 10-related problems to grow as more people download and install the latest version of the operating system.

 Where to Report Problems & Find Feedback